 BCF and staple are terms you will likely hear if you are shopping for carpeting.
-But what do they mean?
 Are they indicators of quality?
 Is one always better than the other?
-Let's explore them in further detail to learn more.

 Being a lower cost, however, doesn't necessarily mean that staple fiber is of lower quality than BCF.
-In fact, staple is preferred in many higher end products, due to its uniformity (as mentioned above).
+In fact, staple is preferred in many higher-end products due to its uniformity.
 Both types of fiber are available in various qualities, so one is not absolutely better than the other.
 It depends on the desired finished product.

-That being said, if you were comparing two products that were equal in every other aspect, but one was a BCF and one was a staple, you may want to choose the BCF as it will have higher resistance to pulling (especially with pets).
-This doesn't mean, though, that you should shy away from the carpet you like just because it is a staple—chances are, many of the features you like about it would be drastically changed were the same carpet made from BCF, because BCF and staple do have different appearances.
+That being said, if you were comparing two products that were equal in every other aspect, but one was a BCF and one was a staple, you may want to choose the BCF as it will have a higher resistance to pulling (especially with pets).
+This doesn't mean, though, that you should shy away from the carpet you like just because it is a staple—chances are many of the features you like about it would be drastically changed were the same carpet made from BCF because BCF and staple do have different appearances.

 BCF has a higher luster than staple.
 Due to this, manufacturers will often use BCF in low-weight carpets, as the increased light reflection helps the product to appear bulkier.
 By contrast, staple has a more dull or matte finish, similar to wool.